 stream.

+For an HE STA that determines it is receiving a VHT PPDU, the STA’s receive procedure shall resume here.
+Existing state, including knowledge of the L-SIG Parity and RATE checks, is retained.

 If the check of the L-SIG parity bit is not valid or the RATE field is an undefined value(#18), a